mohammedabidali1956/used_mobiles_website/docs/09-ui-ux-direction.md

 1. All form submissions show a loading state on the submit button.
 2. Successful operations show a toast notification (top-right, auto-dismiss 3s).
-3. Destructive actions (delete, deactivate) require a confirmation dialog.
+3. Destructive actions require a confirmation dialog.
 4. All tables support keyboard navigation.
-5. Empty states are always instructive (not just "No data").
+5. Empty states are always instructive.
-6. Pagination is always present when results could exceed the page size.
+6. Pagination is present when results exceed the page size.
-7. All filter/sort state is in the URL (shareable, bookmarkable, browser-back works).
+7. All filter/sort state is URL-based (shareable, bookmarkable).
+8. The floating WhatsApp button appears on all public pages.
-8. On mobile, the admin panel degrades gracefully to stacked layouts.
+9. On mobile, admin panel degrades gracefully.
+Billing screen requires desktop/tablet.
-   The billing screen requires desktop or tablet.
+10. WhatsApp buttons use `#25D366` exclusively to leverage brand recognition.